Do smart meters and solar panels work together?

 Can you have solar panels without a smart meter?

-It's not mandatory to have a smart meter, so you could have solar panels without one, but it doesn’t really make any sense; smart meters are free, and they come with a huge benefit for solar panel owners.
+It's not mandatory to have a smart meter, so you could have solar panels without one, but it doesn’t really make any sense.
+Smart meters are free, and they come with a huge benefit for solar panel owners.

-Without a smart meter, you wouldn't be eligible to sign up for any solar export tariff.
-This would mean missing out on potentially hundreds of pounds each year, and severely reduce your system’s return on investment - not great, given the high upfront cost of solar panels.
+That would mean missing out on potentially hundreds of pounds per year, which would severely reduce your system’s return on investment.
+That’s not great, especially given the high upfront cost of solar panels

 If you have a solar panel system but don’t have a smart meter, you should get in touch with your energy supplier and ask for one.